Wednesday, July 2, 2025

 From Memory to Meaning: Planting the Seeds of the African Renaissance in Our Schools

 Following political independence, responsibility for education in African nations was rightfully restored to African governments.
 This shift brings not only responsibility, but also a sacred opportunity: to reintroduce, reclaim, and re-root African culture and ethics in the hearts and minds of our younger generations.
-It is with this vision in mind that I propose the introduction of African Culture: An Elementary Text-Book of African Culture and Ethics into the school curriculum.
+With this perspective in mind, I advocate incorporating African Culture: An Elementary Textbook of African Culture and Ethics into the educational curriculum.

 Curriculum reform alone is not enough; a new African Renaissance is being nurtured through this program.
 Our children must grow up with a clear understanding of their cultural identity, history, and ethical foundations.
 They deserve to see their heritage honoured in the same classrooms that teach science, language, and mathematics.
 In later years, many rituals, beliefs, and customs can be explored through advanced philosophical and metaphysical studies.
 But first, the roots must be strong.